5/16/2025

 Tito Labarta

-Hi, good morning.
+Hi.
+Good morning.
 Thanks for the call and taking my question.
-I guess my question is a little bit a follow up on the potential upside risk to guidance because it does look like it's primarily coming on the cost of risk and asset quality trends were good, good performance there.
-But NIM was down a little bit, loan growth still remains fairly muted.
-I understand it should go up, I mean, it's hardly growing given how strong the economy is growing.
-And if the cost of risk had been closer to the guidance of 2%, I estimate ROE and taking up on Medica, ROE would have been closer to 17%.
-So just understand that with the upside risk come from just primarily a lower cost of risk and to really get, what's it gonna take for loan growth to accelerate from here?
-Because the economy is doing well, asset quality is doing well, but we still haven't really seen that pick up in loan growth, just understand where the upside could come from.
+I guess my question is a little bit of a follow-up on the potential upside risk to guidance because it does look like it's primarily coming on the cost of risk, and asset quality trends were good, you know, good performance there.
+But, you know, NIM was down a little bit.
+Loan growth still remains low. fairly muted.
+I understand it should go up.
+I mean, it's hardly growing given how strong the economy is growing.
+And if the cost of risk had been closer to the guidance of 2%, I estimate ROE and taking up America, ROE would have been closer to 17%.
+So just understand that with the upside risk come from just primarily a lower cost of risk and to really get what's it going to take for loan growth to accelerate from here?
+Because the economy is doing well, asset quality is doing well, but we still haven't really seen that pickup in loan growth.
+Just understand where the upside could come from.
 Thank you.
+Thank you, Tito.

 speaker